 We are all looking for some delicious inspiration during this crazy time.
 Well while you grab the Cowboy Charcoal for your next cookout, this Maple Chili Bacon Wrapped Chicken Wings recipe is going to make it epic.
-Sweet, savory and spicy all in the same bite.
+Sweet, savory, and spicy, all in the same bite.
 How could you go wrong?

-Chili Bacon Wrapped Chicken Wings Recipe
+Bacon Wrapped Chicken Wings sitting on a serving platter.

 The whole idea behind these wings is to get great flavor from the chili, maple syrup and the bacon.
 That is why we follow the process of marinating, smoking, searing and caramelizing them in that order.